aptos-labs/developer-docs/docs/tutorials/build-e2e-dapp/4-fetch-data-from-chain.md

 );
 ```

-We now have an **Add new list** button that appears only if the account doesn't have a list.
+We now have an **Add new list** button that appears only if the account doesn’t have a list.

 Start the local server with `npm start`.
 You should see the **Add new list** button.